modsim/FluxML/README.md

 <ul>
 	<li>attribute "row" refers to a generic measurement group; in particular to a row containing a formula describing a single measurement value. "row" is expected to be an integer >0.</li>
 	<li>attribute "weight" refers to a MS or MS/MS measurement.
 For MS measurements the value of "weight" is a simple integer.
 For MS/MS measurements "weight" takes two comma-separated integer values (the weight of the fragment and the weight of the fragment's fragment).</li>
 	<li>attributes "pos" and "type" give the labeling position and multiplet-type for NMR measurements.
 Attribute "pos" is used by both 1H-NMR and 13C-NMR measurements.
 Attribute "type" identifies the multiplet type and is reserved for 13C-NMR measurements.
-Supported values for "type" are: "S" (signlet), "DL" (left doublet), "DR" (right doublet), "DD" (double doublet), and "T" (triplet).</li>
+Supported values for "type" are: "S" (singlet), "DL" (left doublet), "DR" (right doublet), "DD" (double doublet), and "T" (triplet).</li>
 </ul>

 ```xml